 PMI vs AID (Advanced Information Document)

 The problem is that the part doesn’t have all the relative information.
 So if you get a STEP or even the native file, only the file name defines the number, title and revision information.
 Once it gets imported that information is gone.
 This problem has created the need for 3rd party validation and compare programs.
-Well I have an incredibly simple solution so all part information is contained in the part file no matter what translation format is used.
+Well, I have an incredibly obvious simple solution so all part information is contained in the part file no matter what translation format is used.

 Why MBE/MBD/PMI Will FAIL